 - You want to delay a $250K-per-year full-time CTO hire until the role is better defined

-Most pre-seed and seed-stage startups fall into the second group.
+Most pre-seed and seed-stage startups land in the second group.
 They hire an advisor because it feels lower-commitment, then spend six months making unchecked technical decisions that cost more to fix than a fractional CTO would have cost to prevent.

 The accountability gap: why advisors fail early-stage companies